marcus67/little_brother/README.md

 *   As of version 0.3.12 `LittleBrother` is able to use [ProxyPing](https://github.com/marcus67/proxy_ping) to ping devices behind firewalls provided the tool can be deployed on a Debian server behind the firewall.

+*   As of version 0.3.13 `LittleBrother` slaves will terminate local user sessions if they cannot reach the master process for a certain time (defaults to 50 seconds).
+This ensures users cannot suppress being logged out by *pulling the plug*.

 *   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker deamon available.